 We are really excited to have had the opportunity to participate in the Kids' Tech University event last month!

-I gave a talk to around 150 kids and told them all about how smart mosquitoes can be!
+I gave a talk to 120 kids and told them all about how smart mosquitoes can be!

 Abstract: You probably know that blood-sucking mosquitoes can transmit several diseases to animals and humans.
 These insects are considered the deadliest animal on earth!
 Unfortunately, vaccines and treatments are not always available to treat some of these diseases and it is thus important to better understand how mosquitoes find their next host to develop new tools for controlling their populations and thus limit disease transmission.